stan-dev/design-docs/designs/0031-language-deprecation-schedule.md

 The final piece of information should correspond to the version released approximately one year following the version which first emits the warning.
-Given the current Stan release cycle, this should be three versions later.
+Given the current Stan release cycle, this time frame should mean three versions later.
 For example, a deprecation added in version 2.28.0 should expire in 2.31.0.
 Note that deprecations should only be added or removed in minor versions, not bug fix versions.

 These three pieces of information must also be added to the documentation in the accompanying PR to the change.